Return to Blog

 Invest in A Cooling Vest

-If you’re outside for prolonged periods of time, we recommend checking out the Chill Seeker Cooling Vest for some protection from the heat.
+If you’re outside for prolonged periods of time, we recommend checking out cooling clothes for dogs.
+More specifically, the Chill Seeker Cooling Vest offers intense protection from the heat.
 The Chill Seeker Cooling Vest offers a chemical-free cooling effect by slowly releasing cool water over your pups’ body.
 As it evaporates, it also cools the hot air around your pup and offers sun protection on your pup’s back with its full back coverage.
 Just soak it in water, the colder the better, then wring the water out to keep your pup cooler in the summer.

 Protect Against Hot Pavement or Sand